ShindouMihou/Jaikan/README.md

 |         v3        	|            v1.0.0+            	|
 |         v4        	|            v1.0.5+            	|

-> Jaikan v3 is now dropped from v2.0.0 onwards to keep consistent with what Jikan will be doing in teh future.
+> Jaikan v3 is now dropped from v2.0.0 onwards to keep consistent with what Jikan will be doing in the future.

+> Jaikan v3.1 deprecated the synchronous requests in favor of asynchronous requests, although there are no plans to remove
+> the synchronous methods as of this moment but we recommend using the asynchronous as soon as possible.
+You can read more
+> about how the asynchronous methods look on **🖨️ How do you make a request?**

+> Jaikan v3.1 also dropped the default Caffeine cache to support Android development but you can still enforce a custom cache
+> instead which would be better for flexibility.
+You can check the example of a custom Jedis-based cache on **📦 Are all results cached?**

 ## 💻 How to install?
 To install via Maven: